 John Sugg Hampton was born in Asheville, North Carolina on May 15, 1906 (the son of John Hampton, a physician, and Emma Hampton, a nurse).
 He might have been the John S. Hampton living in Asheville who was working as a file clerk at an advertising company at the time of the 1930 census.
 When he registered for the draft on October 16, 1940, he was living in Los Angeles County, California and working as a teacher at Fairfax High School.
 He entered the U.S. Army on March 26, 1942 at Fort MacArthur in San Pedro, California.
 Though the fact that he was living in California at the time he joined the Army is a curious detail, I was not able to confirm either that he was a child actor or that he was related to Benjamin Bowles Hampton.
+Private Hampton joined the 32nd Station Hospital from the 804th Tank Destroyer Battalion on June 5, 1943.
+He left the 32nd Station Hospital for rotation back the United States on June 14, 1944.
 One year before his death, he moved to Greenwood, Mississippi, where his sister lived.
 His obituary in The Greenwood Commonwealth—printed the day after his death on January 29, 1985—stated that “He worked twenty five years with the Veterans Administration in Los Angeles, where he retired in 1970.”

 In a July 2, 1943 V-mail Griffin wrote that the skits mentioned in this letter weren’t actually performed: “Cath we never did go on with those skits–had two rehearsals & it was too hot– the perspiration just dripped – so we put it off for the summer.”
 No extant correspondence mentions whether they were performed in the fall.